Skip to main content

 Building on the above activities, Hydrogen Valleys have been identified in the RePowerEU plan as a essential in order to scale up Europe’s hydrogen economy.
 This is the case because they bring together clean hydrogen production, storage of hydrogen and distribution to end-uses while creating regional value chains.
 Acknowledging the role of the Clean Hydrogen JU in initiating the concept of Hydrogen Valleys and of its initial support, the European Commission allocated to the Clean Hydrogen Partnership an additional €200 million through RePowerEU, to double the number of Hydrogen Valleys in Europe by 2025.

 Together in the Calls 2022 and 2023, the Clean Hydrogen Partnership signed grants with 13 new Hydrogen Valley projects across Europe.
+2 additional Hydrogen Valleys from the Call 2024 have also been signed.
+Additional grants for Hydrogen Valleys supported under the Call 2024 are currently being prepared.
+Details will be added once the grants are signed.

 hydrogen valleys counter